ralph1786/coolSpotFrontEnd/README.md

 ## Getting Started

-To get the application up and running your must clone this project, which is the frontend of the application as well as the backend that has the name of coolSpotsBacked.
-Once you have cloned both repositories go into your backend, and in the terminal run **rails s** to start the ruby server.
+To get the application up and running you must clone this project, which is the frontend of the application as well as the backend that has the name of coolSpotsBackend.
+Once you have cloned both repositories go into your backend, and in the terminal run **rails s** to start the rails server.
 For the frontend open it on your favorite browser.

 ### Prerequisites